oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If an attacker is able to cause the authorization response to be sent to a URI under their control, they will directly get access to the authorization response including the access token.
-Several methods of performing this attack are described in detail in {{-oauth-security-topics}}.
+Several methods of performing this attack are described in detail in {{RFC9700}}.

 #### Access Token Leak in Browser History